zhaopan/pub/04.databases/mysql-privileges.md

 create user 'dbroot'@'%' identified by '123456';

 --privileges
-grant select,delete,update,create,drop on work.* to 'dbroot'@'%';
+grant select,delete,update,insert,create,drop on work.* to 'dbroot'@'%';

 --privileges(all)
 grant all on *.* to 'dbroot'@'%';